 Talk with your children about how God is Sovereign.
 Jesus has power and authority over all things.
 He is governing and is still involved in the lives of men and nations.

 In addition to this, share with your children about how government is direction, regulation, control, and restraint.
 Galatians 5 tells us that one of the Fruits of the Holy Spirit is self-control.
 Or in other words, self-government.
 As believers, we have Christian self-government.
 This means that when we have Jesus Christ as our Lord and Savior, we have His government flowing in and through us.
-It’s His direction, regulation, control and restraint residing in and through us.
+Government is defined in Webster’s 1828 Dictionary as: direction, regulation, control and restraint (Christian self-government comes from Christ residing in and through us).

 Chaos vs. Peace